cardano-foundation/developer-portal/docs/cardano-integration/installing-cardano-wallet.md

 ## MacOS / Linux

-In this section, we will walk you through the process of downloading, compiling and installing `cardano-wallet` into your **Linux** based operating system.
+In this section, we will walk you through the process of downloading, compiling and installing `cardano-wallet` into your **Linux / MacOS** based operating system.

 #### Downloading & Compiling